One of the great joys and advantages of riding a motorcycle is being able to quickly, efficiently and safely overtake slower vehicles.

 These can be side streets or property entrances that the driver may suddenly decide to take without indicating.

-Before overtaking, check your own mirrors to see if you are being overtaken!
+Before overtaking, check over your shoulder and in your mirrors to see if you are being overtaken!

 Start your indicators for a couple of seconds before moving, but don’t wait too long or other traffic may believe you have accidentally hit your indicators.